Silver Star Brands� Environmental Policy & Vision Statement

 - We have made recent lighting improvements at our distribution center that saves over 1,100,000 kwh of electricity annually.
 Click here for more detail.

-Miles Kimball is committed to enforcing an internal code of conduct that provides for a safe and fair working environment for its team members.
+Silver Star Brands is committed to enforcing an internal code of conduct that provides for a safe and fair working environment for its team members.
 We also recognize that it is this code of conduct that must be the basis for evaluating current and potential suppliers.
-Miles Kimball maintains the following codes and policies:
+Silver Star Brands maintains the following codes and policies:

 - Equal Employment Opportunity